esperantigo/wca-reguloj-tradukoj/esperanto/wca-regulations.md

         - 11f2a) The removal of any penalty originally assessed by the judge or WCA Delegate.
         - 11f2b) The application of a penalty according to [Regulation A3c1](regulations:regulation:A3c1), [Regulation A4b](regulations:regulation:A4b), or [Regulation A4b1](regulations:regulation:A4b1).
         - 11f2c) To investigate cheating (see [Regulation 2k](regulations:regulation:2k)).
-- 11g) The WCA Delegate must ensure that copies of the Regulations and Guidelines are available (e.g. printed, digital, or accessible via internet) to officials and competitors for consultation on any incidents.
+- 11g) The WCA Delegate must ensure that copies of the Reguloj and Gvidlinioj are available (e.g. printed, digital, or accessible via internet) to officials and competitors for consultation on any incidents.
 - 11h) A WCA Delegate may require competitors in serious violation of [Regulation 2k3](regulations:regulation:2k3) to leave the competition venue, taking into account the seriousness of the situation and the best possible course of action.
 If the competitor refuses to do so, they may face disciplinary action in the WCA.
 - 11i) If it is found that a competitor's puzzle was not scrambled correctly after they have completed their solve, the following regulations apply:
     - 11i1) In the following cases, an extra attempt must be granted to replace the affected attempt.
 If no extra attempt is granted, the result will be considered DNS: